 Verses 12 and 13 therefore continue the focus of verses 2 and 3 on the Father.
 Some Christians think of Christ as their Savior, but these verses inform us, as already indicated by 1:2-3, that the Father is the Active Force that “has qualified us to share in the inheritance of the saints” (1:12).
 The kingdom belongs to “His beloved Son” (1:13), but it is the Father that “rescued us from the domain of darkness”.
 In Christ “we have redemption, the forgiveness of sins” (1:14), but it is the Father that “qualified us to share in the inheritance of the saints” (1:12).

 Note Christians are already rescued and already transferred to the kingdom of His beloved Son.
 This is another emphasis in the letter to the Colossians.
-It is related to 2:10, where Paul states that Christians are complete in Christ.
-The deceivers in Colossae judged the Christians “in respect to a festival or a new moon or a Sabbath day” (2:16) and told them that they are incomplete, and will only become spiritually complete if they submit to “decrees, such as, Do not handle, do not taste, do not touch” (2:20-21).
-In response Paul wrote that they are already qualified (1:12), rescued and transferred to the kingdom of His beloved Son (1:13).
+It is again emphasized in 2:10, where Paul states that Christians are complete in Christ.
+The Colossian deception judged the Christians “in respect to a festival or a new moon or a Sabbath day” (2:16) and told them that they are incomplete, and that they will only become spiritually complete when they submit to “decrees, such as, Do not handle, do not taste, do not touch” (2:20-21).
+In response Paul wrote that they are already qualified (1:12), already rescued and already transferred to the kingdom of His beloved Son (1:13).